 where each of the coefficients $c^i_j$ is a function of Lorentz scalars.
 If the choices of $v_i^\mu$ satisfy the following conditions

 the obtained IBP equations will be free of double propagators.
 Here, $u_i$ is also a function of Lorentz scalars or simply a constant.
 Equation \eqref{2.14} can be recast into:

 where

 Each solution to this matrix equation is called a syzygy.
 Using Singular \cite{DGPS}, we can access the Gröbner basis of this set of solutions, which consists of a total of 159 elements.
 Most of the IBP equations derived from these results are not linearly independent.
-To select simple IBP equations, we want $u_i$ and the $R_i$-component of the vector to be 0, while all other components could be non-zero.
-There are a total of 5 such results, and we choose two linearly independent simple vectors to substitute into the IBP equations.
+To select simple IBP equations, we want the $R_i$-component of the vector to be zero.
+There are a total of thirty such vectors that can derive thirty IBP equations, and we choose two linearly independent simple equations from them.

 The first pair of vectors is

 and the corresponding differential equation is